This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - If you don’t catch the break early, the fix is slightly more involved.
 Place an egg yolk (yolk only, no egg whites!) in a bowl, and whisk it with a small amount of red wine vinegar or dry white wine.
 Very, very, very slowly, pour small amounts of your broken béarnaise into the egg yolk mixture, whisking constantly.
 The sauce should smooth out as you go.
 Serve the sauce immediately after this recovery.

-More Amazing Sauce Recipes
+More Amazing Sauce or Dressing Recipes

 - The Best Vegan Alfredo Sauce (Made in 3 Minutes!)